-The app now started at the entrance of the Hayle Heritage Centre based in the old office of one of two powerfullongclosed foundries.
-Participants walked along the harbour and edge of town to reach North Quay and Copperhouse Pool experienced in the first evaluation and onto the Towans (Cornish) and coast.
+The app now started at the entrance of the Hayle Heritage Centre, based in the old office of one of the town’s two powerful, long-closed foundries.
+Participants walked along the harbour and edge of town to reach North Quay and Copperhouse Pool, experienced in the first evaluation, and onto the Towans (the Cornish word for dunes) and coast.
 A shopping street became part of the route in order to pass the location of the rival foundry.
-Here participants strained to hear the recordings and some struggled with being conspicuous by wearing headphones and walking slowly.
-A Hayle resident felt embarrassed by the ‘she’s listening to music on one of those ‘fangled gadgets’ looks from the general public’ and a local couple, retired teachers, told me of their amusement when someone stopped in front of them wearing their headphones and shouted ‘rock n roll’ !
+Here, participants strained to hear the recordings, and some struggled with being conspicuous by wearing headphones and walking slowly.
+A Hayle resident felt embarrassed by the ‘she’s listening to music on one of those ‘fangled gadgets’ looks from the general public,’ and a local couple, retired teachers, told me of their amusement when someone stopped in front of them, wearing their headphones, and shouted ‘rock n roll’ !

-In this app version changes included new interviews with younger voices to draw in contemporary Hayle audio marked by dots and a home page a button called ‘listen at home’ Once published this ‘armchair mode’ would enable stories and images to be experienced at home but was not yet functioning.
+In this app version, the changes included new interviews with younger voices to draw in contemporary Hayle, audio marked by dots, and a home page with a button called ‘listen at home.’
+Once published, this ‘armchair mode’ would enable stories and images to be experienced at home (but it was not yet functioning).

 Findings from the second evaluation follow.
-First the story from the quantitative feedback will be told, focusing on the differences between the answers and then the similarities between pairs of answers and what they reveal. xamples of quotes and findings from the qualitative data
+First, the story from the quantitative feedback will be told, focusing on the differences between the answers and then the similarities between pairs of answers and what they reveal.
+Examples of quotes and findings from the qualitative data will then follow.

 Quantitative data: differences